Chocolate Depression Cake (egg-free, dairy-free)

 Stir until a thick cake batter forms.
 A few lumps are okay, but make sure no dry flour remains on the bottom of the bowl.

-Pour the cake batter into an 8×8 or 9×9 inch baking dish.
+Bake: Pour the cake batter into an 8×8 or 9×9 inch baking dish.
+You don’t need to grease the baking dish as the batter already contains plenty of oil.

 Bake the cake in the fully preheated 350ºF oven for 35 minutes.
 If you plan to make the chocolate icing, cool the cake for at least an hour before making and adding the icing.

-To make the icing, simply add 1.5 cups powdered sugar, ¼ cup unsweetened cocoa, and 1 tsp vanilla extract to a bowl.
-Starting with one tablespoon water, stir in water until it forms a thick icing (about 3 Tbsp total).
+Make the icing: Add 1.5 cups powdered sugar, ¼ cup unsweetened cocoa, and 1 tsp vanilla extract to a bowl.
+Starting with 1 tablespoon water, stir in water until it forms a thick icing (about 3 Tbsp total).
 The powdered sugar only needs a very small amount of liquid to melt into a thick icing.
-If you let the icing sit for a bit, it can dry out, but can be moistened again by stirring in another splash of water.
+If you let the icing sit for a bit, it can dry out but can be moistened again by stirring in another splash of water.

-A piece of chocolate depression cake on a white plate with a fork and a glass of milk on the side
+A slice of homemade chocolate depression cake on a plate with a fork taking some.

 Share this recipe